department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/mustard-gas-lewisite.md

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

-You may be able to get disability benefits if you have a disability believed to be caused by contact with mustard gas or lewisite and your military record shows you had contact with mustard gas or lewisite.
+You may be able to get disability benefits if you have a disability believed to be caused by mustard gas exposure or lewisite exposure and your military record shows you had contact with 1 of these chemicals.

 **If you were in the Army** and served in these places:
 - Bari, Italy